 But training at Williamson goes far beyond the classroom, as students live in a carefully structured environment that includes daily chapel, work details, a dress code, and clearly defined rules and responsibilities.
 A Williamson education emphasizes the importance of moral values, industry, and quality workmanship.
 The goal is to foster in students the proper attitudes for success in life and on the job, including self-discipline, personal integrity, and reliability.

-For over 125 years, Williamson has been using its unique approach to vocational education to prepare high-quality tradesmen and technicians.
+For over 125 years, Williamson has been using its unique approach to education to prepare high-quality tradesmen and technicians.
 In the process, it has gained a national reputation for producing graduates who have become expert craftsmen, successful businessmen, respected citizens, and recognized leaders in their fields.